< -->td width="441" background="layout_image/2-2.jpg">

 Charbel Farhat is also the recipient of several other professional and academic distinctions including the Lifetime Achievement Award and the Spirit of St Louis Medal from the American Society of Mechanical Engineers; the Ashley Award for Aeroelasticity, the Structures, Structural Dynamics and Materials Award, and the Collier Aerospace HyperX/AIAA Structures Award from the American Institute of Aeronautics and Astronautics; the John von Neumann Medal, Computational and Applied Sciences Award, and R. H. Gallagher Special Achievement Award from the United States Association of Computational Mechanics; the Grand Prize from the Japan Society for Computational Engineering and Science; the Gauss-Newton Medal, IACM Award, Computational Mechanics Award, and Computational Mechanics Award for Young Investigators from the International Association of Computational Mechanics; the Gordon Bell Prize and Sidney Fernbach Award from the Institute of Electrical and Electronics Engineers Computer Society; the Olof B. Widlund Prize from Domain Decomposition Methods; the Modeling and Simulation Award from the Department of Defense; the IBM Sup'Prize Achievement Award; the CRAY Research Award; and the United States Presidential Young Investigator Award from the National Science Foundation and the White House.

-Professor Farhat is Editor-in-Chief of the International Journal for Numerical Methods in Engineering and Editor of the International Journal for Numerical Methods in Fluids.
+Professor Farhat is Editor-in-Chief of the International Journal for Numerical Methods in Engineering, Editor of the International Journal for Numerical Methods in Fluids, and Associate Editor of the Journal of Computational Physics.
 He also serves on the editorial boards of ten other international scientific journals.

 © Farhat Research Group.
 All Rights Reserved.
 Stanford, CA 94305.
 (650) 723-2300